0xPolygonID/docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

 Currently, we have two approaches to issuing on-chain credentials: **on-chain merklized issuer** and **on-chain non-merklized issuer**.
 The difference between these two approaches:
-1. The **on-chain merklized issuer** calculates the Merkle root for a credential on the backend and stores the core claim of the credential on-chain using a smart contract.
+1. The **on-chain merklized issuer** calculates the Merkle root for a credential on the backend and stores the core claim of the credential on-chain using a smart contract, because merklization process is too expensive to do in a smart contract by the user.
+Credential data and metadata can stay private on issuer side and only hash of the credential will be published on chain.
 We can think of it as a centralized issuer with the ability to store trees on the blockchain.
     - [demo](https://github.com/0xPolygonID/onchain-merklized-issuer-demo)
     - [contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/examples/IdentityExample.sol)

 1. The **on-chain non-merklized issuer** can use information from the blockchain (such as balance, token ownership, etc.) to issue a credential directly on the blockchain.
-This approach is more decentralized, but must use only public data and has a limit on the number of fields in the credential.
+This approach is decentralized and trustless - no need to trust an issuer to act honestly, because it's enforced by the smart contract and auditable on chain.
+But it comes with a few limitations: max 4 data fields in the credential and data is public.
 More about [**non-merklized credentials**](https://docs.iden3.io/protocol/non-merklized/).
     - [demo](https://github.com/0xPolygonID/onchain-nonmerklized-issuer-demo)
     - [contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/examples/BalanceCredentialIssuer.sol)